-Green streets consist of stormwater capture infrastructure that is implemented in public rights-ofway.
+Green streets consist of stormwater capture infrastructure that is implemented in public rights-of-way.
 Green streets are intended to capture only runoff that is generated from the street and adjacent land uses that drain to the street.
 There are several types of improvements that can be utilized in a green street, including permeable pavement, bioretention (rain gardens), planter boxes, and bioswales.
 The primary objective of green streets is to capture and infiltrate or filter stormwater runoff.
+Pollutant removal is achieved through several mechanisms, such as stormwater volume reduction, sedimentation, filtration, and phytoremediation.
+Areas that experience excessive ponding and drainage issues may benefit from green street improvements.
 Although they only treat runoff from on-site, if distributed throughout a watershed, green streets can significantly reduce downstream runoff volumes and pollutant loads, reducing the need for large-scale regional projects.
 In addition to stormwater treatment, green streets often introduce several auxiliary benefits such as increased property values, reduced urban heat island effect, and increased pedestrian use (USEPA 2008 and 2016).